kubernetes-hy/kubernetes-hy.github.io/data/index.md

   <img src="./img/kubernetes-cncf.png" alt="kubernetes logo" />
 </div>

+## The new material

+Note that the course material is now in here <https://courses.mooc.fi/org/uh-cs/courses/devops-with-kubernetes>

+## The old material

+This course is an introductory course to Kubernetes with K3s and GKE.
+In this course, you will develop software with a microservice architecture that utilizes Kubernetes to serve software that scales and deploys automatically.
+And learn how to manage it all.

 This course is an introductory course to Kubernetes with K3s and GKE.
 In this course, you will develop software with a microservice architecture that utilizes Kubernetes to serve software that scales and deploys automatically.
 And learn how to manage it all.

 **This course can not be completed with the faculty computers.** Attendees need to provide their own computers with admin / superuser privileges.